Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 - How often should I create branches?
 - How should I organise my branches?
-- Can I delete branches safely?
+- How can I delete branches safely?

 </div>